Here's everything Apple just announced

 But it's now compatible with the Pencil -- Apple's stylus device that was formerly reserved for the iPad Pro.
 Apple touts the $99 (£89) Pencil as a boon to educators and students alike, and crucially it's something that cheaper Chromebooks, which are more popular in schools than iPads, don't have.

 9.7 inch iPad: The new iPad offers some significant spec upgrades compared to the 2017 base model, moving it closer to the more expensive iPad Pro.
 It uses Apple's faster A10 Fusion chip, making it more powerful than most laptops including Chromebook.
-It also has an 8-megapixel camera and is said to be optimized for augmented reality (AR).
+It's also said to be optimized for augmented reality (AR).
 Apple claims a 10-hour battery life and faster (300 Mbps) LTE.
-Similar to the original version, it has a 9.7 inch Retina display and starts at 32GB.
+The cameras, memory options and 9.7-inch Retina screen appear identical to the 2017 version.

 Apple's new iPad 9.7 vs. the old iPad 9.7: Full specs comparison